Big Apple Softball League

-The Big Apple Softball League (BASL) is an LGBT softball league located in the New York City area.
+The Big Apple Softball League (BASL) is an LGBTQ softball league located in the New York City area.
 The league is open to all skill levels and abilities, and to all people regardless of race, religion, age, race, religion, gender expression or sexual orientation.
 The league plays its regular season from late April through early August and holds its playoffs in August.
 Teams from this league also compete in tournaments in the US and Canada, including the NAGAAA's Gay World Series.

 History

 The league was founded in 1977 as The Manhattan Community Athletic Association (MCAA).
 In its first season the league consisted of 12 teams.
 The winner that season was the Ramrod Bar and Grill team.
 The Ramrod team flew to San Francisco to take on the Badlands of the San Francisco Community Softball League to play in the first Gay World Series in front of a crowd as large as 5,000 people.
 Badlands defeated Ramrod, two games to none.

 In 1980, the league changed its name to its current name.
 At this point in the league's history, there were 16 teams.
 In 1981, the league moved to an arc pitch style of softball play to conform to the North American Gay Amateur Athletic Alliance (NAGAAA).

 In 1994, the league hosted the Play for Life tournament on the 4th of July Weekend, a benefit for HIV research.

 In 2007, the league celebrated its 30th season of play and is made up of 39 teams, spread across 5 divisions by skill level.

 In 2009, BASL introduced the Women+ Division, which has now blossomed into two divisions, Mousseau (named after Jody Mousseau - longtime player and board member) and Green-Batten (named after Cynthia Green and Scott Batten - who both helped in the development of all-female teams prior to the creation of the Women's Division).